I’ve always been somewhat fascinated with the methods available to naturally boost oral health.

-I’m always been somewhat fascinated by oral health and even remember asking my orthodontist why my teeth were crooked to begin with when getting braces.
+I remember asking my orthodontist why my teeth were crooked to begin with when getting braces.
 Of course, his answer: simply genetic.
 Just like my dentist told me that teeth couldn’t heal and that sugar was causing cavities.

 As I researched my way into a real food diet, a lot of things started making a lot more sense, but the idea that dental health was sheerly genetic and the presence of sugar on the outside of the teeth causing cavities didn’t make sense at all.
 Then, I read Cure Tooth Decay by Rami Nagel (much cheaper on Kindle if you have it) and Dr. Price’s Nutrition and Physical Degeneration and things feel in to place.

 Like the rest of our body, our teeth and oral health systems are a living, changing environment that is, but just treating from the outside alone (brushing and flossing), won’t fix oral problems unless you address the inside too, though these are still very important.

 How to Boost Oral Health

 Optimal oral health comes with supporting the body and mouth from the inside and outside at the same time.
 I saw tremendous changes once I realized this.
 My teeth were whiter, my gum puffiness went away, and my dentist even commented that cavities were getting better and my plaque was gone!

 There were several things that were vital for me to boost oral health for myself and my family members:

 What you eat can boost oral health as much (or more) than brushing or flossing.

 Teeth are in constant state of remineralization as the saliva in the mouth provides minerals to the teeth and the cells in the teeth use these minerals to strengthen themselves.